mondskiez/ansible_control/README.md

-# Deploy Ubuntu Servers with Ansible
+# :computer: Deploy Ubuntu Servers with Ansible

 This is my own Ansible deployment for <strong><ins>`Ubuntu Servers`</ins></strong>

 Deploy one today from https://ubuntu.com/download/server

-# Prerequisites :white_check_mark:
+# :white_check_mark: Prerequisites

 Existing Ubuntu Server with user with sudo privilegdes and OpenSSH server enabled